NicoletFEAR/Tutorials/Programming101.md

-# Programming 101
+# Programming 1 (Motor Control)

 ### Goals
 - basic understanding of programming an FRC robot
 - comfort reading code

-### Understand parts of robot
+### Understand parts of the robot
 - RoboRIO - onboard computer.
 It runs code that we write and tells devices how to behave
-- Motor Controller - dictates when to send voltage to motor
+- Motor Controller - dictates when to send voltage to the motor
 - Electric Motor - many different types are available
 - CAN wiring - nervous system for hardware that identifies devices and communicates with them
 - Laptop
-- VSCode - programming IDE, gives hints about writing code correctly
+- VSCode - a programming IDE, gives hints about writing code correctly
 - Java - the programming language Team 4786 uses
 - WPILib - FRC libraries to make it easy to work with devices

+### Important object-oriented concepts in Java
+- ##### Methods
+    - A method is a block of code that, when called, performs specific actions defined in the method
+    - It's like a function in Python or JavaScript
+    - 2 main types of methods
+    - Just completes an action
+        - Looks like this
+            ```java
+              public void zeroGyroscope() {
+                gyroscope.setYaw(0);
+              }
+            ```
+        - void means that it doesn’t return anything
+        - zeroGyroscope is the name of the method
+        - Parentheses are for parameters, for example, if you wanted to be able to input a yaw
+            ```java
+              public void setYaw(int yaw) {
+                gyroscope.setYaw(yaw);
+              }
+            ```
+    - Another type returns something
+        - Looks like this
+            ```java
+              public int getYaw() {
+                return gyroscope.getYaw();
+              }
+            ```
+        - int is the return type
+        - getYaw is the name

+- #### Classes
+   - A Java class is a template for an object
+   - For example, you would create a motor class that can drive a specific motor
+   - You can create many instances of that class to drive different motors
+   - This is an example of how you would declare a class called motor
+        ```java
+            public class motor {}
+        ```
+    - Inside the curly brackets is where you would put the contents of your class

 ### Getting acquainted with WPILib
 - Open VSCode